dksmiffs/junit5-gradle-kotlin/README.md

 # junit5-gradle-kotlin [![ci-badge]][ci-travis]

-This project (originally called `junit5-jupiter-starter-gradle-kotlin`) demonstrates how to run tests based on [JUnit 5] Jupiter using [Gradle's native JUnit Platform support] support, [Gradle]'s Kotlin DSL and code and tests written in [Kotlin].
+This project (originally called `junit5-jupiter-starter-gradle-kotlin`) demonstrates how to run tests based on [JUnit 5] Jupiter using [Gradle's native JUnit Platform support], [Gradle]'s Kotlin DSL and code and tests written in [Kotlin].

 ## Usage
 1. [Install Gradle].